mogley25/WarThunderReplayDownloader/README.md

 2. Go to address bar in file explorer where the python file is located.
 3. Type in "cmd" and hit enter
 4. Type in "python ReplayDownloader.py" and hit enter.
-5. Follow the GUI instructions.
+5. Follow the CLI instructions.
 6. Profit.

 Video Demonstration: https://youtu.be/YI3HF1UX2NM